neonara/multilab/README.md

 # Multi-Lab Project

 The Multi-Lab project is a collaborative platform designed to streamline laboratory management and communication.
-It leverages the power of React for the frontend, Django for the backend, and utilizes SQLite as the database.
+It leverages the power of React for the frontend, Django for the backend, and utilizes postgerSQL as the database.
 The project aims to provide an efficient and user-friendly interface for managing multiple laboratories and their associated activities.

 ## Table of Contents